E-CARE: An Efficient LLM-based Commonsense-Augmented Framework for E-Commerce: Applications

-We augment the product and query with the reasoning factor graph $\mathcal{G}$ and adapter $a(\cdot)$.
-Specifically, for each $q$, we concatenate the text of all factors from $a(q)$ and append it to the query text.
-For each $p$, we concatenate the text of all factors that $p$ connects to in $\mathcal{G}$ and append it to the name of $p$ before appending the rest of the description $t_p$.
-Then, we feed the augmented query and product to search relevance frameworks downstream.
+We augment the product and query with the reasoning factor graph $\mathcal{G}$ and adapters.
+Specifically, for queries and products in the positive subset $\sD^{s+}$, we append the factors to which each query or product connects in $\mathcal{G}$ to the original queries and products.
+For other queries and products not in $\sD^{s+}$, we concatenate the predicted factors $a(q)$ and $a(p)$ with the original queries and products.
+Then we feed the augmented query and product into downstream search relevance frameworks for training and evaluation.